Electric-Coin-Company/zcash-android-wallet-sdk/docs/testing/manual_testing/Switch cache to store blocks on disk.md

    1. Update dependencies lock (if needed) and sync Gradle files
    1. Run the demo-app on the same emulator device as previously
 1. Once the app is opened go through the same steps as previously to let the SDK apply the new cache storing mechanisms
-1. Open the Device File Explorer in the Android again
+1. Open the Device File Explorer in the Android Studio again
-1. Go to `/data/data/cash.z.ecc.android.sdk.demoapp.mainnet/no_backup/co.electricoin.zcash/`.
+1. Go to `/data/data/cash.z.ecc.android.sdk.demoapp.mainnet/no_backup/co.electricoin.zcash/`
-   1. Verify there is a new `zcash_sdk_[network_name]_fs_cache` directory in place.
+   1. Verify there is a new `zcash_sdk_[network_name]_fs_cache` directory in place
    1. Verify it contains a `blockmeta.sqlite` block metadata database file
-   1. Also verify that this directory contains a `blocks` directory with new block cache files in it.
+   1. Also verify that this directory contains a `blocks` directory with new block cache files in it
    1. Verify there is no `cache.sqlite3` database file, and check that no rollback files (suffixed with `journal` or `wal`) are present.
 The file names can vary, depending on the current build variant.
 1. Inspect older legacy database folder `/data/data/cash.z.ecc.android.sdk.demoapp.mainnet/databases/`, which also should not contain `cache.sqlite3` or rollback files.